allpro/form-manager/README.md

 - Configuration options at both the form and field level for maximum control
 - Simple, multiple validation options linked to error-message system
 - Error-message auto-generation, using a templating system
-- Automatic error output with Material UI; easy output without
+- _Automatic_ error output with Material UI; or simple output without

 **Data Handling**